runeimp/liteping/README.md

 License
 -------

-go-fastping is under MIT License.
+liteping is under MIT License.
 See the [LICENSE][License] file for details.